Choosing the right international travel luggage is critically important to the success of your overseas trip.

-With the current trend of today's airlines to assess fees for everything they can think of to improve their bottom line [while complicating things for passengers] the key to your travel sanity is to travel as lightly as you possibly can.
+With the current trend of today's airlines to assess fees for everything they can think of to improve their bottom line [while complicating things for passengers] the key to travel sanity is to travel as lightly as you possibly can.

 Even frequent travelers to Europe and around the globe can be heard to say that on their next trip, they’ll pack less and travel lighter!